-DCS World 1.5.X and 2.1.X servers will be running with various sandbox-style multiplayer missions.
-Server connection details will be posted the week before the event as well as a proposed schedule of mission events or themes.
+DCS has seen a number of major improvements since last years Fly-In!
+This year we will be running the DCS World 2.5 Release Branch* with various sandbox-style multiplayer missions.
+Server connection details will be posted the week before the event.

 If you have been putting off playing in a multiplayer environment then this is a perfect opportunity to give it a try.
 Even if it is only to log in and be part of a group, many of us are more than willing to help out, offer advice or work in some training time over the course of the event.
 None of us are experts on all of the modules in DCS World but many of us are willing to learn and share what we might know.
 (BeachAV8R edit – I might be there to show you what NOT to do as I demonstrate walking around after ejecting..)
 We do have a few real world pilots (civilian and military) and they are often willing to share their knowledge as long as it does not cross some conflict-of-interest or classified lines.
 It is quite a thing to work through (or even to listen in to) a cooperative combat environment with an Air Force officer in charge or to talk aviation with a skilled, learned commercial aviation pilot.

-If you would like to put up a server, host or submit a mission for hosting, please send the @staff a private message and we will work out the details.
-We welcome all suggestions and help!
+If you would like to put up a server and host a mission, please post a response in the Mudspike 4th Annual DCS Fall Fly-In Suggestions thread and mention @staff in the text or send the @staff a private message in the forums and we will work out the details.

-Voice communications on TeamSpeak 3 are strongly recommended.
-Rest assured that although we all hate the sound of our own voices, we never have a problem with the sounds of someone else.
+As mentioned before, we have a Teamspeak 3 server and voice communications are strongly recommended.
+We all hate how we sound but luckily, we don’t have to listen to ourselves.
 We have a policy of having an open and friendly voice communication space.
-Connection information can be found in the Events tab at the top of the forum page or here.
+Connection information can be found here.